jcsalterego/Constantine/README.md

 # Constantine

-Constantine helps you find posts in the [Hellthread](https://github.com/bluesky-social/atproto/pull/988/files).
+Constantine helps you find your posts in the [Hellthread](https://github.com/bluesky-social/atproto/pull/988/files).

 ## Requirements